Watershed Park Parking

 Yes, Eatonville Washington Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Jumping, Wading.
 Always respect posted closures and seasonal restrictions.

-Eatonville Washington Swimming Spots is a river pools on Varies - see below located in WA, near TAKOMA.
+Eatonville Washington Swimming Spots is a river pools on Varies - See Below located in Washington, near Takoma.
 Guide to unofficial Eatonville swimming holes at Smallwood Park & Tilton River Bridge.
 Find directions, safety tips, and seasonal advice for river pools.

 No camping at sites.